etcd-io/website/content/en/docs/v3.3/op-guide/clustering.md

 Starting an etcd cluster statically requires that each member knows another in the cluster.
 In a number of cases, the IPs of the cluster members may be unknown ahead of time.
 In these cases, the etcd cluster can be bootstrapped with the help of a discovery service.

 Once an etcd cluster is up and running, adding or removing members is done via [runtime reconfiguration][runtime-conf].
-To better understand the design behind runtime reconfiguration, we suggest reading [the runtime configuration design document][../../runtime-reconf-design].
+To better understand the design behind runtime reconfiguration, we suggest reading [the runtime configuration design document][runtime-reconf-design].

 This guide will cover the following mechanisms for bootstrapping an etcd cluster: